pavkids84-dev/cloud-infrastructure-labs/kubernetes/pod-fundamentals-lab.md

 Containers in the same Pod share the Pod networking environment.

-Conceptually:

 ```text
 Pod Network Namespace
 ├── Container A
 └── Container B
 ```

-This means cooperating containers can communicate through the shared network namespace.
+This allows cooperating containers to communicate through the same network namespace.

 ---

 # Container-to-Container Communication

-Containers in the same Pod can communicate using the shared Pod network environment.
+Containers in the same Pod can communicate through the shared network environment.

 Conceptually: